Anthony Cordesman: War in Iraq and Afghanistan

-He has criticized the Bush Administration's efforts in both the Iraq and Afghanistan wars.
-According to an article in National Business Review, Cordesman was said to have been only "48 per cent" convinced on the need to invade Iraq in 2003, but contends that "concerns over Saddam's weapons of mass destruction were valid".
-He considers the current "chaos" in Iraq as the result of "pre-existing fractures in the country's social makeup", and a "tribal, clan-based society".
+Cordesman criticized the Bush Administration's efforts in both the Iraq and Afghanistan wars.
+According to an article in National Business Review, Cordesman was said to have been only "48 per cent" convinced on the need to invade Iraq in 2003, but contended that "concerns over Saddam's weapons of mass destruction were valid".
+He considered the then current "chaos" in Iraq as the result of "pre-existing fractures in the country's social makeup", and a "tribal, clan-based society" and not due to a foreign invasion that destroyed the preexisting order.

 Iraqi Security Forces: A Strategy for Success

 In 2006, Cordesman published Iraqi Security Forces: A Strategy for Success, documenting "both the initial mistakes and the recent changes in U.S. policy that now offer real hope of success in Iraq".

 Israeli attack on Iran's nuclear program

 In March 2009, Cordesman issued a detailed assessment entitled "Study on a Possible Israeli Strike on Iran's Nuclear Development Facilities".
 He concludes with the opinion that "Any realistic resolution to the Iranian nuclear program will require an approach that encompasses Military, Economic, Political interests and differences of the West vs Iran.
 There will be no lasting resolution to the Iranian nuclear program until the broader interests of Iran, the US, the region and the world are addressed.
 Iran should be engaged directly by the U.S. with an agenda open to all areas of military and non-military issues that both are in agreement or disagreement."